MileHacker Logo

 The best time to visit Fukuoka varies depending on your interests.
 Summers are suitable for beach activities, while winters offer a quieter city experience with fewer tourists.

-In any season, Fukuoka has unique aspects.
+In any season, Fukuoka contains one-of-a-kind aspects.
 Consider your preferences for weather, crowd levels, and specific events or scenery when planning your trip.

 High Season

-Late March/Early April, Late Oct/Nov, The Golden week holidays (late Apr/early May), Obon (mid-Aug)
+Late March/Early April, Late Oct/Nov, Golden Week (late Apr/the First part of may), Obon (mid-Aug)

 Pros

-Picturesque scenery (the blooming of cherry trees/foliage), great conditions for sightseeing.
+Picturesque scenery (the blooming of cherry trees/foliage), ideal weather for sightseeing.

 Cons